pedrobrun/nft-platform-frontend/README.md

 I planned on deploying this application to Heroku just like I did with the backend, but I had a bit of a hard time trying and ended up failing. https://nft-platform-frontend.herokuapp.com/ .
 So you'll have to run it locally, unfortunately.

 Considerations: I had never worked with React and probably there's lots of ugly code in here (I'm sorry) and a ton of things that work but could be improved.
+Please, I'd really appreciate any feedback on the project.

 ### IMPORTANT NOTES:
 - First request might take a while because backend is deployed on heroku. https://nft-platform-api.herokuapp.com/